• SearchSearch Site

 Impact

-We believe that the impact of the new RE curriculum will be for children to have a better understanding of the religions and non-religious beliefs that make up the UK landscape and around the World, The children will discover how they can learn from and work alongside each other to create community cohesion.
+The children will discover how they can learn from and work alongside each other to create community cohesion.
 All children in school will be able to talk confidently about their wellbeing, moral and cultural development for the society in which they live.

-Impact will be seen by all teachers and children enjoying the experience of teaching and learning RE and understanding how it can help them in their future and their place in the World.
+Impact will be seen by all teachers and children enjoying the experience of teaching and learning RE and understanding how it can help them in their future and find their place in the World.